ychuzevi/articles/consul/discovery_with_consul_01.md

 We will explain how:
  * we implemented libraries to integrate Consul in a streamlined way
+ * we operate daily Consul on our large infrastructure (12 DCs, 40k nodes)
- * how we introduce Service Mesh with Consul Connect
+ * we implement/introduce Service Mesh with Consul Connect to allow all of our infrastructure talking with TLS
- * How we use what we call Inversion Of Control to create new patterns around infrastructure
+ * we use what we call Inversion Of Control to create new patterns around infrastructure